Jacob Stallings Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in the league.

-- The Braves have a 3.60 team ERA that ranks eighth across all league pitching staffs.
+- The Braves have a 3.53 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow 24 home runs (0.8 per game), the fifth-fewest in baseball.
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (25 total, 0.8 per game).

-- Elder makes the start for the Braves, his sixth of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.

-- The right-hander's last time out came on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.